The-Known-Galaxy/archives/sith/combat_studies/lightsaber_variants/lightsaber_variants.md

 Lightwhip:
 The Lightwhip is the most exotic of all weapons that use the crystal energy technology.
-Instead of having a rigid blade, the Lightwhip’s energy tendril is flexible and can be wielded to entangle or cut.
+Instead of having a rigid blade, the Lightwhipâ€™s energy tendril is flexible and can be wielded to entangle or cut.
 Unless you are already an expert with traditional whips, you should not even attempt to hold a Lightwhip.